ThomasSchmitz/ai-optimization/ROADMAP.md

 1. **Depth**: Provide comprehensive, detailed content for each AI platform and optimization strategy
 2. **Discoverability**: Improve navigation and content organization for better user experience
+3. **Credibility**: Cite and link to original sources
-3. **SEO**: Each dedicated page can rank for specific keywords and topics
+4. **SEO**: Each dedicated page can rank for specific keywords and topics
-4. **Scalability**: Modular structure allows easy addition of new AI platforms and topics
+5. **Scalability**: Modular structure allows easy addition of new AI platforms and topics
-5. **Learning Paths**: Create guided learning experiences for different user needs
+6. **Learning Paths**: Create guided learning experiences for different user needs

 ---